severalnines/clustercontrol-client-sdk/go/pkg/openapi/docs/ClusterResponseHostsInner.md

 `func (o *ClusterResponseHostsInner) HasElasticRoles() bool`

 HasElasticRoles returns a boolean if a field has been set.

-### GetReplica

-`func (o *ClusterResponseHostsInner) GetReplica() ClusterResponseHostsInnerReplica`

-GetReplica returns the Replica field if non-nil, zero value otherwise.

-### GetReplicaOk

-`func (o *ClusterResponseHostsInner) GetReplicaOk() (*ClusterResponseHostsInnerReplica, bool)`

-GetReplicaOk returns a tuple with the Replica field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReplica

-`func (o *ClusterResponseHostsInner) SetReplica(v ClusterResponseHostsInnerReplica)`

-SetReplica sets Replica field to given value.

-### HasReplica

-`func (o *ClusterResponseHostsInner) HasReplica() bool`

-HasReplica returns a boolean if a field has been set.

-### GetReplicationSlave

-`func (o *ClusterResponseHostsInner) GetReplicationSlave() ClusterResponseHostsInnerReplicationSlave`

-GetReplicationSlave returns the ReplicationSlave field if non-nil, zero value otherwise.

-### GetReplicationSlaveOk

-`func (o *ClusterResponseHostsInner) GetReplicationSlaveOk() (*ClusterResponseHostsInnerReplicationSlave, bool)`

-GetReplicationSlaveOk returns a tuple with the ReplicationSlave field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReplicationSlave

-`func (o *ClusterResponseHostsInner) SetReplicationSlave(v ClusterResponseHostsInnerReplicationSlave)`

-SetReplicationSlave sets ReplicationSlave field to given value.

-### HasReplicationSlave

-`func (o *ClusterResponseHostsInner) HasReplicationSlave() bool`

-HasReplicationSlave returns a boolean if a field has been set.

-### GetReplicationMaster

-`func (o *ClusterResponseHostsInner) GetReplicationMaster() ClusterResponseHostsInnerReplicationMaster`

-GetReplicationMaster returns the ReplicationMaster field if non-nil, zero value otherwise.

-### GetReplicationMasterOk

-`func (o *ClusterResponseHostsInner) GetReplicationMasterOk() (*ClusterResponseHostsInnerReplicationMaster, bool)`

-GetReplicationMasterOk returns a tuple with the ReplicationMaster field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReplicationMaster

-`func (o *ClusterResponseHostsInner) SetReplicationMaster(v ClusterResponseHostsInnerReplicationMaster)`

-SetReplicationMaster sets ReplicationMaster field to given value.

-### HasReplicationMaster

-`func (o *ClusterResponseHostsInner) HasReplicationMaster() bool`

-HasReplicationMaster returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)